AliciaJadzia/Awaken_flutter/README.md

 ### Build:

-APK is in ```build/app/outputs/flutter-apk/app-release.apk``` it's unsigned because I have little time.
+APK is in the root folder, it's unsigned because I have little time.
+If it crashes let me know.